huggingface/hub-docs/docs/hub/spaces-add-to-arxiv.md

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/layout-lm-space-arxiv.gif)

-We'll cover the steps on how to add your Space to ArXiv and have it show up in  the Demos tab.
-There are two different ways  prerequisites in order to get started:
+We'll cover two different ways on how to add your Space to ArXiv and have it show up in the Demos tab.

 **Prerequisites**